“Play is the highest form of research”

 The Kekaulike Information and Service Center, Financial Aid section will determine whether you qualify for additional assistance for childcare in your financial aid package.
 For more information, view our Financial Aid page.

-In addition to financial aid, assistance may be obtained by the following childcare tuition assistance programs:
+In addition to financial aid, assistance may be obtained through the following childcare tuition assistance programs:

 Make an Impact

 Please consider supporting Alani Children’s Center by Making a Gift online via the UH Foundation to help ensure our continued growth.
 Your contribution will have a direct impact on our keiki.
 By donating via the UH foundation, the Alani faculty will best be able to allocate resources to the areas that need the most support and directly impact the children.
 There are multiple ways to donate: one-time gifts, recurring/annual donations, and/or planned gifts such as estate gifts, real estate, and securities.
 Through the generosity of our friends and alumni, we are able to enhance and build our educational program and facilities.

 Invitation to Bid – Honolulu Community College and Kapi‘olani CC is in the process of soliciting vended meals service via Invitation for Bid for a long-term contract (January 2019 – May 2023).
 In the event that the contract starts in January 2019, Honolulu CC and Kapi‘olani CC reserve the right to cancel meal orders for the month of January 2019 by giving the contractor a ten (10) days advance notice.